RGRU/gulp-rgswig/README.md

 # gulp-rgswig

+> Version for old site

-Plugin for compile swig templates
+Plugin for compile swig templates.

+Use for specific file structure and RGB processor.